Drek282/PsychoStats/README.md

 * The Firearms, TFC and a few Natural Selection heatmaps are mostly untested, some are working as intended, some are not matching up with the data and I have been unable to ascertain why.

+* The COD4 PsychoQuery is broken, not completely, but it's broken.

 ## **Stuff that Remains Untested**